messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 ## Errors

 Our API returns standard HTTP success or error status codes.
 For errors, we will also include extra information about what went wrong encoded in the response as JSON.
-The various HTTP status codes we might return are listed below.
+The most common status codes are listed below.
+To view the full list, visit https://github.com/messagemedia/messages-ruby-sdk/wiki/HTTP-Status-Codes

 #### HTTP Status Codes